vinsidious/gac/README.md

 export GAC_MAX_OUTPUT_TOKENS=1024

 # Increase input token limit (for larger diffs)
-export GAC_MAX_INPUT_TOKENS=2048
+export GAC_MAX_INPUT_TOKENS=24000
 ```

 **Note:** The input token limit should be set based on your model's maximum context window size.
 Exceeding this limit may result in truncated diffs being sent to the model.
+The default token limit is 16000.

 ### Code Formatting